 Antonio started making salami in 2001 and opened his salami business back in 2011.
 Antonio got into salami-making in 2001 after returning from a hunting trip with a good amount of meat.
 Wanting to make the most out of the meat, he decided to make salami like how his father did back when he was a boy living in Italy.

 Antonio started out in his wine room using the controlled heat and humidity to make the salami.
 At the time he was giving the salami away to customers and winemakers who really enjoyed the product.
-He eventually started raising his own pigs to make salami to produce high-quality meats.
+He eventually started raising his own pigs to produce high-quality meats for his salami.
 It wasn’t until 2009 that his nephew, Alex Pellini, came to him with the dream of starting Alle Pia.

 You can find Alle Pia products at many places throughout SLO CAL.
 Stop by the Emporio Alle Pia for all things Alle Pia as well as some products imported from Italy.
 You can also find Alle Pia products in fine delis and cheese shops such as Central Coast Creamery.
 Many local wineries throughout SLO CAL also use Alle Pia’s salami on cheese and grazing boards to bring together all the SLO CAL flavors.

 Photo by: Acacia Productions